 In 1950, about 2 million people lived in LA County.
 Today, it's more than 10 million.

 The city flower is the bird of paradise, a plant which is a native of South Africa.
 The city tree is the coral tree.
 It's also a South African native.
 Both of them bloom in the winter.

 More than 100 miles of beaches rim the metro area.
 No wonder Los Angeles is the home of the original Bay Watch television show.
 Los Angeles County has 75 miles of beaches, with 42 more miles in Orange County.

-Los Angeles is the busiest container shipping port in the U.S. and one of the busiest in the world.
+Los Angeles is the busiest container shipping port in the U.S. and one of the most active in the world.
 Nearby Long Beach is almost as busy.
-Combined, they rank about number 10 among the world's busiest port.
+If you combine their traffic, they rank among the world's busiest ports.